AntiRickroll/AntiRickroll.github.io/README.md

-# AntiRickroll.github.io
+# AntiRickroll
-The website that detects rickroll links, alongside with a list of rickroll URLs
+The app that lets you know if a link is a rickroll With a list of rickrolls URLs discovered by us.
+Feel free to contribute to the list or fork the project.